2022 Dallas air show mid-air collision: Accident

 FAA and NTSB personnel at the crash site.

 The collision occurred at 1:22 p.m. local time at the Dallas Executive Airport during a Wings Over Dallas air show organized by the Commemorative Air Force, a non-profit organization whose goal is to preserve historic aircraft.
 The air show, hosted over a commemorative Veteran's Day weekend, had drawn more than 4,000 spectators.
 Both aircraft were typically piloted by highly trained volunteers, in many cases retired professional pilots.
 Texas Raiders was the lead aircraft of a five-bomber formation, and the P-63F was the third aircraft of a three-fighter formation.

-ADS-B data and recorded radio transmissions reveal that the air boss instructed the bomber formation to follow the 1000 ft show line, which runs parallel to and is situated 1000 ft away from the spectator viewing line.
+ADS-B data and recorded radio transmissions reveal that the air boss instructed the bomber formation to follow the 1000 ft show line, which runs parallel to and is situated 1,000 feet away from the spectator viewing line.
 Concurrently, the fighters were directed to adopt a trail formation—where wingmen fly below and behind the lead aircraft—and advance along the 500 ft show line, positioning themselves in front of the bomber formation.
 The apparent intent, according to a pilot observing the action from the ground, was to put themselves in front of the bomber.
 According to witness accounts, the P-63F was performing a high-speed descending banked turn onto the runway approach.
 It collided with the B-17 on the rear port quarter from above, severing the B-17's fuselage from a point just aft of its wings.
 Both aircraft broke apart and hit the ground seconds afterward, exploding and erupting into flames.

 A pilot on the ground, who observed the mid-air collision, speculated that the P-63F pilot might have mistaken one of the trailing bombers for the leader.
 This misidentification could have led the pilot to believe he had already cleared the bomber formation's flight path.
 Consequently, he tightened his trajectory and positioned the P-63F's belly towards the bomber line, inadvertently obscuring his view of the approaching B-17.